ic-Solutions/neetadvisor/_posts/2020-10-14-maharashtra-neet-ug-counseling.md

 10. Online application form filled at the official website www.mahacet.org
 11. Other documents if required: Caste proof, proof of EWS (economically weaker section), disability certificate, or documents supporting minority status, documents supporting specified reservation claim, such as children of defense personnel, document proof if belonging to Gujarati/Sindhi minority category, proof of Hindu Linguistic minority.

-## Procedure to Apply Online for Maharashtra NEET UG counseling
+## Procedure to Apply Online for Maharashtra NEET UG counselling

 Follow this step-by-step process for applying online and if you are stuck at any stage, feel free to reach out to NEET Advisor: